The Dilating Method for Cayley digraphs on finite Abelian groups: The Dilating Method

-Now we are ready to use the Dilating Method for obtaining dense families of digraphs.
-Choose an initial (dense) digraph $G_1$ (perhaps found by computer search).
-Find any related minimum distance diagram $\HH$ and the (column) vectors $C_\M$ defining the tessellation by $\HH$.
-Then, from the digraph isomorphism $G_1\cong G_{\M}$, it is also obtained an infinite family of (dense) digraphs $G_t=G_{t\M}$ (with the same density).
+Thus, the Dilating Method for obtaining dense families of Abelian Cayley digraphs results in the following procedure: \begin{enumerate} \item[{\bf 1.}] Choose an initial (dense) digraph $G_1$ (perhaps found by computer search). \item[{\bf 2.}] Find any related minimum distance diagram $\HH$ of $G_1$. \item[{\bf 3.}] Use the fact that $\HH$ tessellates $\R^n$ to find the set of column vectors of $\M$, $C_{\M}=\{\m_1,\ldots,\allowbreak\m_n\} \subset \Z^n$, such that $G_1\cong G_{\M}$. \item[{\bf 4.}] Apply the Dilating Method to obtain an infinite family of (dense) digraphs $G_t=G_{t\M}$. \end{enumerate} Notice that the steps {\bf 1},{\bf 2}, and {\bf 3} are done by using computer search.
+We remark again that all the elements of the infinite family of digraphs $\{G_t\}_{t\geq1}$ have the same density $\delta(G_1)$.
+Note also that the Dilating Method generates an infinite family of non-cyclic Abelian Cayley digraphs excepting, perhaps, the initial one which depends on the selected digraph to apply the method.